SeaJag/webScan/README.md

 docker run --rm -it -d -p 80:80 vulnerables/web-dvwa
 ```

-Go to web browser connect to DVWA with:
+Go to browser connect to DVWA with:
 ```bash
 admin:password
 ```